 The Supreme Court will decide whether to affirm this established definition of sex discrimination or roll back existing employment protections for millions of LGBTQ+ Americans.

 Too often employers overstep the boundaries of personal religious freedom – the right to believe as we choose – to impose their beliefs on others through staffing decisions.
 Turning away LGBTQ+ job applicants and employees isn’t religious freedom – it’s discrimination.
-Learn more about the cases and sign up to participate in #OurDayInCourt events across the country.
+Learn more about the cases and #OurDayInCourt events across the country.

 American Legion et al. v.
 American Humanist Association